Vaccinations are one of the best ways to protect against many serious diseases.

 Vaccines prevent diseases.
 Being vaccinated causes your body to produce antibodies.
-This means that if a person is infected with a disease (from a cough, sneeze, blood, etc), these protective antibodies are already in their bloodstream to quickly fight off the germs.
-Even if vaccinated people do get sick from the disease, they will usually get a mild form of that disease – and will recover faster and be less likely to have serious complications.
+This means that if you are infected with a disease (from a cough, sneeze, blood, etc), these protective antibodies are already in your bloodstream to quickly fight off the germs.
+Even if vaccinated people do get sick from the disease, they usually get a mild form of that disease – and recover faster and are less likely to have serious complications.

 Babies are born with immunity to some infections because their mother’s antibodies are passed on to them in the womb, but this immunity does not last long.
 Babies get more immunity from being breastfed and, as they grow, they need vaccinations at specific ages to protect them from many life-threatening diseases.
 Read more about vaccine-preventable diseases.

 There are generally 3 types of vaccines.

 These contain bacteria or viruses that have been weakened so that they can't cause disease.

 After vaccination, the weakened vaccine viruses or bacteria replicate (grow) in the vaccinated person.
 This small amount of virus or bacteria can stimulate an immune response.

 measles, mumps and rubella vaccine (MMR)